Content And Community For Black Moms

 The interview goes on, but we kept coming back to this section.
 The idea that power is not something given to you, but a quality that you can command, was… well… powerful.
 How many of us have felt like we needed confirmation of our value, our worth from a co-worker, an employer, a friend, or a loved one?
 How much more would we be able to get done, how much more accomplished would we feel if we worked from a place of “I got the power” instead of “I’m waiting for the power”?
 In saying that the power is already within us, just waiting to be acknowledged and harnessed, Rhimes is saying that we are all capable of having a Shondaland of our own creation—we just have to do it.

 We don’t know about you, but that message really lifted our spirits.
-And made us even more excited to read Shonda’s book, Year Of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person, which is slated for release on November 10.
+And made us even more excited to read Shonda’s book, , which is slated for release on November 10.

 Related Articles